 The changeling narrative can help us understand human psychology more generally.
 This particular fear has been brought up in discussions about why some parents choose not to vaccinate their children:

 Honestly, read enough anti-vax stories and they all sound kinda similar to “MY Baby was fine and then one day a faerie swapped it out for a WEIRD baby” except for “faerie” sub “MMR jab.”
 People never change.
 People are always people, throughout human existence.

 Naturally, Ida in this story isn’t thinking the first thing about vaccinations.
-This is a picture book for adults as much as it is for children.
+Remember, Maurice Sendak never wrote his books with a child audience in mind — he just wrote them.
 I believe adults are more likely to worry about their children going missing than children are worried about their siblings going missing.

 Adult fears about what might make children afraid are usually based on… adult fears.